1995 - Should have been here five years ago

 K's hearsay on the Blue Hole was right: the reef was better than at Dahab.
 The fish and coral were spectacular!
 And once in the water, the reason for the deep blue colour of the hole was obvious, with the sheer sides of the reef falling away 60 or so metres.
-Guidebooks warn scuba diving is dangerous at the Blue Hole and the plaques on the cliff face bore witness to the fact.
+Guidebooks warn scuba diving is dangerous at the Blue Hole, and the plaques on the cliff face bore witness to the fact.

 Spent long intervals diving, with our skin going goose-pimply and fingers wrinkly.
 We spent more time out of the water, warming up and drinking çay.
 It was a balancing act because, although the water was chilly, the sun was scorching.
 We even had to wear our shirts when snorkelling to stop getting sunburnt.

-Eventually had enough of diving, sunning and drinking çay (and of little kids hawking cotton bracelets for Baksheesh) and returned to Dahab.
-I was elected to sit up front with the driver as a "calming influence".
+Eventually, had enough of diving, sunning and drinking çay (and of little kids hawking cotton bracelets for Baksheesh) and returned to Dahab.
+I was elected to sit up the front with the driver as a "calming influence".
 Though he continued to mutter madly, his driving was more sensible.
 I spent most of the time politely rebuffing attempts to increase our agreed price.

 Back in Dahab, the "boys" went for a beer while the "girls" showered and changed.
 I wished time would stand still as we sprawled across a Bedouin terrace on sunset, supping our beers and staring across the sea to Saudi Arabia.
 I wondered if someone was doing the same over there — only, supping çay instead of beer.

 We tried a new restaurant for farewell dinner of the "Dahab Dive Team" (Jordan crew and T.).
 Three of us chose a simpler fare while the other two couples went all out with calamari and whole fish.
 They got three times the quantity of food for three times the price.
 It seemed fair, but goodness knows how they managed to eat it all.
-After dinner, gave B. his birthday present from the team, a Red Sea fish guide - would have been handy at Blue Hole.
+After dinner, handed B. his birthday present from the team, a Red Sea fish guide — would have been handy at Blue Hole.

 Chatted back at the campground with K. and D. until it was time for them to head to Cairo.
-They intend staying at the Anglo Swiss Hotel, so should see them one more time.
+They intend staying at the Anglo-Swiss Hotel, so should see them one more time.
 Pretty shattered after a big day of snorkelling.
 Would have appreciated a sound night's sleep, but a "force 10" gale rolled in and blew down the curtain across our door.
-And the open door kept banging in the wind, but we couldn't shut it because the moment we did the room became too hot and stuffy for sleep!
+And the open door kept banging in the wind, but we couldn't shut it because the moment we did, the room became too hot and stuffy for sleep!